Austin to Rome (AUS–FCO) — Airlines, Schedules & Connections

 AUS to FCO Flight Duration and Schedule

-Nonstop flight time from AUS to FCO ranges from 10 hours 16 minutes.
+Nonstop flight time from AUS to FCO is about 10 hours 16 minutes gate to gate.
 The route covers a distance of 5,759 miles (9,268 km).

 Connecting Options and Alternatives

-33 one-stop connections are available, with the fastest taking approximately 4 hours via REG.
+1-stop connecting options are also available, commonly via George Bush Intercontinental, Amsterdam and Dallas Fort Worth.
 Two-stop connections are also available via intermediate hubs.
 Nearby alternative airports include Houston (IAH).